The Phone Co-op mobile review 2022

 By Aaron Howdle | Monday, July 4th 2022

 The Phone Co-op is a different proposition to most other mobile providers.
 It is run as a member-owned, consumer co-operative, with an ethical approach to supply chain, investment and the environment.
 Members get a democratic voice in how the company is run, and also receive dividends.

 Fairphone also uses a modular component system, allowing users to replace broken parts easily.
 So if your screen breaks, you simply order a new one and snap it into place.
 The same applies for other parts such as the headphone jack and camera.
 In theory, this helps the phone last longer, causing less waste.
-However, the handset is bulky, with a fairly dated set of components and limited battery life, so there is a down side to enjoying a clear conscience.
+You can even easily replace the battery when needed, which is a big plus in our book.

-It is still important to check local coverage as the figures don't tell the full story.
+It is still important to always check local coverage however as population coverage means just that – people able to access the signal, not geographical coverage.
 A large percentage of the population lives in towns and cities, which generally have great network coverage, but if you live in a rural area, you may not be covered.